 Everyone has their preference when it comes to cooking steak.
 Some prefer bloody steak and almost raw; others prefer a well-done steak.
 It all comes down to personal preference, of course.

 So, what steak temp should you be looking for?
 Use the below guide to help you cook your steak properly.
 Remember the above advice: do not let your steak sit on the grill/pan until it reaches maximum temperature.
 You risk going overboard and overcooking your steak by doing this.
+And remember grab the InstaProbe instant read thermometer to check the internal temperature for precision.

 Rare Steak (120°F-125°F)